aws-powertools/powertools-lambda-python/docs/core/logger.md

 #### Clearing all state

 Logger is commonly initialized in the global scope.
-Due to [Lambda Execution Context reuse](https://docs.aws.amazon.com/lambda/latest/dg/runtimes-context.html){target="_blank" rel="nofollow"}, this means that custom keys can be persisted across invocations.
+Due to [Lambda Execution Context reuse](https://docs.aws.amazon.com/lambda/latest/dg/runtimes-context.html){target="_blank"}, this means that custom keys can be persisted across invocations.
 If you want all custom keys to be deleted, you can use `clear_state=True` param in `inject_lambda_context` decorator.

 ???+ tip "Tip: When is this useful?"
     It is useful when you add multiple custom keys conditionally, instead of setting a default `None` value if not present.
 Any key with `None` value is automatically removed by Logger.